Tetrax-10/tails-tweaks/README.md

   </tr>
 </table>

-## License

-This script is open-source and available under the [MIT License](LICENSE).
-Feel free to modify and share it.

 ## Disclaimer

 Use this script at your own risk.
 The author is not responsible for any issues or damages that may arise from its use.